-- Analyze the situation and respond according to your first aid training. - Do not attempt to move the patient until help arrives (unless patient needs to be moved for safety). - Call "911" for ambulance. - Clear the area of people. - Do not give medication of any kind- No Aspirin, No Tylenol, etc. - In the event of a medical emergency, the teacher will accompany the student to the hospital, unless the parent is present.
-If this is impossible another chaperone should accompany the student. - The teacher must immediately notify the Head of School, Director of Finance or other MEMT member (in that order) as soon as possible. - The HOS will then notify the parents and will decide whether the field trip will proceed and how. - Upon Return to Campus fill out an "Incident/Accident Report" as required.
+- 1. Analyze the situation and respond according to your first aid training. - 2.
+Do not attempt to move the patient until help arrives (unless patient needs to be moved for safety). - 3.
+Call "911" for ambulance. - 4.
+Clear the area of people. - 5.
+Do not give medication of any kind- No Aspirin, No Tylenol, etc. - 6.
+In the event of a medical emergency, the teacher will accompany the student to the hospital, unless the parent is present.
+If this is impossible another chaperone should accompany the student. - 7.
+The teacher must immediately notify the Head of School, Director of Finance or other MEMT member (in that order) as soon as possible. - 8.
+The HOS will then notify the parents and will decide whether the field trip will proceed and how. - 9.
+Upon Return to Campus fill out an "Incident/Accident Report" as required.

-1. Minor Illness
+Minor Illness

-- If warranted, call parents to inform them of their child's condition.
-Parents will be asked to pick up their child. - If possible keep child in a calm, quiet space until the parent arrives
+- 1. If warranted, call parents to inform them of their child's condition.
+Parents will be asked to pick up their child. - 2.
+If possible keep child in a calm, quiet space until the parent arrives

-2. Minor Burns
+Minor Burns

-- Cold water should be applied immediately.
-Do not apply ice. - If the skin is broken, a bandage may be laid over the wound.

-• Parent should be notified for 2nd degree (blister), "911" should be called for 3rd degree (charred).
+- 1. Cold water should be applied immediately.
+Do not apply ice. - 2.
+If the skin is broken, a bandage may be laid over the wound. - 3.
+Parent should be notified for 2nd degree (blister), "911" should be called for 3rd degree (charred).

-3. Animal Bites and Insect Stings
+Animal Bites and Insect Stings

-- Check "RenWeb" database or call office to see if child has known allergy. - Flush out the wound area with water (if available). - If there are symptoms of anaphylactic shock (most likely bee or wasp sting) call "911" immediately. - If animal is wild or stray, call animal control immediately.
+- 1. Check "FACTS" database or call office to see if child has known allergy. - 2.
+Flush out the wound area with water (if available). - 3.
+If there are symptoms of anaphylactic shock (most likely bee or wasp sting) call "911" immediately. - 4.
+If animal is wild or stray, call animal control immediately.

-4. Falls, Sprain, Broken Bone, Head Injury
+Falls, Sprain, Broken Bone, Head Injury

-- DO NOT MOVE THE CHILD.
+- 1. DO NOT MOVE THE CHILD.
 Call office.
 Call "911" as needed (compound breaks, head injury involving unconsciousness).
-Office will contact parents. - Cover the child, keep them warm, keep them calm, and do not allow them to go to sleep.
+Office will contact parents. - 2.
+Cover the child, keep them warm, keep them calm, and do not allow them to go to sleep.

-5. Poisons
+Poisons

-- Call Poison Hotline 1-800-222-1222.
+- 1. Call Poison Hotline 1-800-222-1222.
 Follow instructions given by Poison Hotline.
 Call office if substance is identified as dangerous.
-Office will contact parents. - Information to have available when calling Poison Hotline: - o The label or container of the poison. - Age and approximate size of the child. - Name and amount of substance ingested. - o Information as to whether the child has vomited.
+Office will contact parents. - 2.
+Information to have available when calling Poison Hotline: - The label or container of the poison. - Age and approximate size of the child. - Name and amount of substance ingested. - Information as to whether the child has vomited.

-6. Severe Bleeding
+Severe Bleeding

-- Apply pressure to points above wound to stop bleeding.
+- 1. Apply pressure to points above wound to stop bleeding.
 Call "911" immediately.
 Call office.
-Office will contact parent. - Do not remove object which may be sticking out of would. - Elevate extremity above the level of the heart to decrease blood loss.
+Office will contact parent. - 2.
+Do not remove object which may be sticking out of would. - 3.
+Elevate extremity above the level of the heart to decrease blood loss.

-7. Seizure
+Seizure

-- Do not put anything in victim's mouth - Have another chaperone or adult guide call "911". - Stay with the person and keep them from hurting themselves by moving furniture or other objects out of the way. - Once they regain consciousness, allow a quiet time for recovery.
+- 1. Do not put anything in victim's mouth - 2.
+Have another chaperone or adult guide call "911". - 3.
+Stay with the person and keep them from hurting themselves by moving furniture or other objects out of the way. - 4.
+Once they regain consciousness, allow a quiet time for recovery.

-8. Unconsciousness
+Unconsciousness

-- CALL FOR HELP using the closest available phone call "911".
+- 1. CALL FOR HELP using the closest available phone call "911".
 Have another adult call the office to call parent.

-- Do not move the child cover child and keep warm.
+- 2. Do not move the child cover child and keep warm.

-- Check for breath and pulse.
+- 3. Check for breath and pulse.

-- Attempt to awaken by gently rousing.
+- 4. Attempt to awaken by gently rousing.

-- Initiate CPR if child is not breathing.
+- 5. Initiate CPR if child is not breathing.